seanrreid/remix-panda/README.md

 However, I felt it was worth including them to see if there's a possible "third way" option. [insert Kobayashi Maru joke here]

 -   The `Grid` component was a breeze to implement and extend.
 I tried the same thing with the `Flex` component, but found it wasn't exported.
-    The ability to combine these two into a larger `Layout` component would be great, and prevent the uses cases where I most often reach for a UI Kit.
+    The ability to combine these two into a larger `Layout` component would be great, and prevent the use cases where I most often reach for a UI Kit.
 -   Adding an `Image` and/or `Figure` component that could remain relatively style-agnostic, but also provide things like `srcset`, `alt` text, or `figcaption` elements/attributes.
     These are things that can become a burden, and then dropped, particularly if you're integrating a Design System into something powered by a CMS.
     As I mentioned above, if there are tools that make something easier to implement then it's less likely for that thing to be overlooked.